Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - Data returns expected results
 - Continiuosly integrate PRs.
 Don't wait to complete a project.
 Instead, break the project down to manageable pieces that get their individual PRs
 - Overall, focus on the positives in a PR review. “quick comment on X - all else looks great to me."
+- Include QA queries - e.g. final dashboards and also a more granular unit level sanity check such as the below.

+select *
+from ${orders_repurchase_facts.SQL_TABLE_NAME}
+where user_id in(
+--customer who got acquired and then bought sample 101852,
+--cusotmer whose first order was sample only
+1000988,
+--customer whose first order was non-sample only 1020596) order by user_id, date asc

 ## Trouble shooting checklist
 Overall, just eliminate all simple options that could go wrong first.
 Wherever possible, put the work on someone else and protect your own time.